 Most Exhilarating Live Show of 2013: “Stomp”

-Recently I went with Jan and a group of family and friends to see the opening show of Stomp in Auckland.
-For those unfamiliar with Stomp, it is an incredible stage show based around the concept of creating rhythm-based music using everyday items.
+This year I went with Jan and a group of family and friends to see the opening show of Stomp in Auckland.
+For those unfamiliar with Stomp it is an incredible stage show based around the concept of creating rhythm-based music using everyday items.
 It really is a brilliant show - a great mix of music, dance and humour, and I can see why they recently celebrated their 20-year anniversary of impressing audiences worldwide.

 The 2-hour show was captivating - it’s very easy to get lost in the music and the performances.
 Later that night though as I reflected a little more on it, I started to think about the collaborative and teamwork aspects of the show – both onstage and backstage.